Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets

 \textsc{Dom-Enum} in comparability graphs is also widely open: only the subcase of bipartite graphs (comparability graphs of posets of height at most $2$) has been solved recently~\cite{bonamy2019triangle}.
 However, there is no reason to believe that \textsc{Dom-Enum} is as hard for comparability graphs as in general.
 We prove that it is tractable when the underlying poset has bounded dimension, as follows.

-\begin{theorem} For any fixed integer $d$, there is an output-polynomial time algorithm enumerating minimal dominating sets in the comparability graphs of posets with dimension at most $d$. \end{theorem}
+\begin{theorem} For any fixed integer $d$, there is an incremental-polynomial time algorithm enumerating minimal dominating sets in the comparability graphs of posets of dimension at most~$d$. \end{theorem}

 The algorithm for comparability graphs is based on the \emph{flipping method} recently introducted by Golovach et al.~in~\cite{golovach2015flipping}.
-It performs in incremental-polynomial time and requires exponential space, using as a blackbox the algorithm of Khachiyan et al.~in \cite{khachiyan2007dualization} for the dualization in hypergraphs of bounded conformality.
+It uses as a blackbox the algorithm of Khachiyan et al.~in \cite{khachiyan2007dualization} for the dualization in hypergraphs of bounded conformality and therefore may need space that is exponential in the size of the input.
 It also covers the comparability graphs of $S_t$-free posets.

 In addition to these contributions, we show with Lemma~\ref{lemma:il-flip-golovach-improved} how the flipping method can be improved to work only using polynomial space.
 While this is not enough to make Theorem~\ref{thm:maincomp} run in polynomial space, it turns existing algorithms for line graphs \cite{golovach2015flipping}, graphs of girth at least 7, chordal bipartite graphs \cite{golovach2016chordalbip}, and unit-square graphs \cite{golovach2018lmimwidth}, into incremental poly\-nomial time algorithms using polynomial space.